 In order to motivate the students and to foster their proficiency in the different areas of French language and culture, the French Department offers:

-• Class exchange programs in grade 9 with our partner schools in Sèvres (Paris), Saint-Brieuc and Perpignan.
-Around 60 students participate in these programs every year.
+- Class exchange programs in grade 9 with our partner schools in Orsay (Paris) and Saint-Brieuc (Bretagne).

-• The individual exchange program “Brigitte Sauzay” for a very limited number of students in grade 10 with our partner school in Saint-Brieuc.
+- The individual exchange program “Brigitte Sauzay” for a limited number of students in grade 10 with our French partner schools.
 JFK students spend 8 weeks in January/February in our partner school and host their exchange partners in May/June.

-• Organization of the French night (Soirée française) on a yearly basis.
+- Organization of the French night (Soirée française) on an annual basis.

 - Participation of numerous students in the DELF exams (Diplôme d’Ètudes de la Langue Française) offered by the Institut Français.